If areas of your body are covered in thickened, reddened skin with flaky, silver-white patches that resemble scales, chances are, you have psoriasis.

 Researchers discovered long ago that omega-3 fatty acids could lower inflammation in the body, and chia seeds, nuts – particularly almonds, and avocados are among the best plant sources.

 Oat groats contain avenanthramides – a group of naturally occurring polyphenols found only in oats.
-Studies have shown that avenanthramides not only act as antioxidants, but they also suppress secretion of pro-inflammatory cytokines.
-This makes oat groats a must have food for psoriasis sufferers, because, as I mentioned before, systemic inflammation can lead to psoriasis outbreaks.
+Studies have shown that avenanthramides not only act as antioxidants, but they also suppress the secretion of pro-inflammatory cytokines.
+This makes oat groats a must-have food for psoriasis sufferers, because, as I mentioned before, systemic inflammation can lead to psoriasis outbreaks.